flunge/flunge.github.io/_posts/Technical/2016-09-09-GPU-and-Caffe-installation-in-Ubuntu.markdown

 make pycaffe
 ```

-Up to here, hope you can install Caffe without any problem!
+Up to here, the installation is completed!

 [Caffe]: http://caffe.berkeleyvision.org/